goabstract/Marketing-for-Engineers/README.md

 ### :fearful: Cold emails
 Most people hate cold outreach and everything connected to the direct sales.
 However, smart user-oriented cold emails can give you new users, partners or recommendations.
 I used this technique for getting feedback on early [Flawless App](https://flawlessapp.io/).
-On average, 25% of people answered on my cold emails. 😟 I was afraid, that people will write me: "go fucking away with your spam!"
+On average, 25% of people answered on my cold emails. 😟 I was afraid, that people will write me: "go f**king away with your spam!"
 But, nobody did it.
 The worst answer was: "not interested".
 So, there is no reason to avoid cold email marketing!

 * Learn from people, who run cold email campaigns, like this: [10 cold email tips I used to get 60,000 signups](https://medium.com/marketing-and-entrepreneurship/10-cold-email-tips-i-used-to-get-60-000-app-signups-dd928d86ca21) by Dunja Lazić.
 * And here is some inspiring stories from Android Programmer at Basecamp, who just cold emailed people: [Admire someone?
 Write them an email, you might be surprised](https://m.signalvnoise.com/admire-someone-write-them-an-email-you-might-be-surprised-27e2f94f0fc1) by Dan Kim.
 * These [11 Cold Email Templates & Examples](http://www.yesware.com/blog/cold-email-template/) are very creative!
 Grab some and personalize it for your target audience.
 Don't forget to do research before writing the cold email!
 You need to really know the person you are writing.
-Btw, these funny cool templates were done by Melissa Williams from Yesware.
+By the way, these funny cool templates were done by Melissa Williams from Yesware.
 * And more [Sales Email Templates](https://attach.io/sales-email-templates/) from attach.io team, which can help you to write your own too.
 * [Timing is everything: what Intercom data says about the best time to send a message](https://blog.intercom.com/timing-is-everything-what-our-data-says-about-when-to-message-your-customers/) by Geoffrey Keating.